codefresh-io/cap-docs.codefresh.io/_docs/deployment/applications-dashboard.md

 %}

 * App-of-apps
   In this deployment model, the parent application deploys a set of child applications.
-For detailed information, see the official documentation on [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps){:target="\_blank"}.
+For more information, see [App of Apps](https://argo-cd.readthedocs.io/en/stable/operator-manual/declarative-setup/#app-of-apps){:target="\_blank"}.

 {% include
 image.html